mostjs/core/docs/concepts.rst

 Stream failures are different from *application errors*.
 A stream failure indicates that an event stream *cannot* produce more events.
 An application error may or may not indicate an event stream failure.

-For example, an event stream of WebSocket messages *fails* if the WebSocket is disconnected unexpectedly because of a dropped network connection.
+For example, an event stream of messages from a WebSocket *fails* if the WebSocket is disconnected unexpectedly because of a dropped network connection.

 In contrast, an application error may occur in the application logic when it receives a WebSocket message that it can't process because the application state has changed.
 The application must deal with this particular state conflict in an application-specific way, but the WebSocket event stream has *not* failed.